parnic/node-screenlogic/README.md

 Sets the salt cell's output levels.
 See [`SLSetSaltCellConfigMessage`](#slsetsaltcellconfigmessage) documentation for argument values.
 Emits the `setSaltCellConfig` event when response is acknowledged.

+### getScheduleData(scheduleType)

+Retrieves a list of schedule events of the specified type.
+See [`SLGetScheduleData`](#slgetscheduledata) documentation for argument values.
+Emits the `getScheduleData` event when response is acknowledged.

+### addNewScheduleEvent(scheduleType)

+Adds a new event to the specified schedule type.
+See [`SLAddNewScheduleEvent`](#sladdnewscheduleevent) documentation for argument values.
+Emits the `addNewScheduleEvent` event when response is acknowledged.

+### deleteScheduleEventById(scheduleId)

+Deletes a scheduled event with specified id.
+See [`SLDeleteScheduleEventById`](#sldeletescheduleeventbyid) documentation for argument values.
+Emits the `deleteScheduleById` event when response is acknowledged.

+### setScheduleEventById(scheduleId, circuitId, startTime, stopTime, dayMask, flags, heatCmd, heatSetPoint)

+Configures a schedule event.
+See [`SLSetScheduleEventById`](#slsetscheduleeventbyid) documentation for argument values.
+Emits the `setScheduleEventById` event when response is acknowledged.

+### setCircuitRuntimebyId(circuitId, runTime)

+Configures default run-time of a circuit, usually referred to as the 'egg timer'.
+This also applies to 'run-once' programs as this will set the length of the program.
+See [`SLSetCircuitRuntimeById`](#slsetcircuitruntimebyid) documentation for argument values.
+Emits the `setCircuitRuntimeById` event when response is acknowledged.

+### getPumpStatus(pumpId)

+Gets information about the specified pump.
+See [`SLGetPumpStatus`](#slgetpumpstatus) documentation for argument values.
+Emits the `getPumpStatus` event when response is acknowledged.

+### setPumpFlow(pumpId, circuitId, setPoint, isRPMs)

+Sets flow setting for a pump/circuit combination.
+See [`SLSetPumpFlow`](#slsetpumpflow) documentation for argument values.
+Emits the `setPumpFlow` event when response is acknowledged.

 ### Events

 * `loggedIn` - Indicates that a connection to the server has been established and the login process completed. `get` methods can be called once this event has been emitted.